PvPClt/project/fsb_en.md

 **VECHIRKO**:

 — She’s asking us to play Rammstein tonight.
 The last two albums.
 And turn it up.
 Says she sleeps like a baby to "Du Hast."

 #OrthodoxMilitaryPutinism 👻

+### FSB PLAYBOOK, LESSON 11

+**MIKOLA'S TEAR**

+Russia, Moscow.
+A cozy apartment in a high-rise building.
+Two Russian intelligence officers relaxing comfortably in armchairs.

+**VECHIRKO:**

+— So, Senko?
+Any news?

+**SENKO** (gloomily):

+— Mikola ended up in the psych ward.
+Tried to hang himself.
+Couldn't take it anymore.
+The man broke.

+**VECHIRKO:**

+— Why?

+**SENKO:**

+— His wife was killed.
+A rocket hit their bedroom dead-on.
+He himself survived by a miracle.
+Fuck... will this ever end?

+**VECHIRKO** (with a sigh):

+— It will end someday.

+**SENKO** (with undisguised hatred):

+— It's all the old bitch's fault.
+She's to blame for everything.
+Hates people.
+It's all because of her.
+And this war started because of her.

+**VECHIRKO** (doubtfully):

+— Well, that's unlikely, Senko.
+How could she have started this war?

+**SENKO** (oozing venom):

+— Go read her novel, Vechirko.
+Supposedly, God sends wars, disasters, and cataclysms upon the Earth to punish humanity for crucifying his daughter, whom he sent into the world as the second coming.
+When I was reading it, I couldn't shake the feeling that this  "God's daughter" character was meant as the image of herself.

+**VECHIRKO:**

+— Don't dwell on it, Senko.
+The author just has a rich imagination.

+**SENKO** (stubbornly):

+— You yourself told me that as soon as the old bitch opens a website about natural disasters, the number of those very disasters increases tenfold.
+And the main thing — they become unprecedented.
+The earthquake in Iran — forty thousand corpses.
+The tsunami in Indonesia — half a million corpses.
+The nuclear plant disaster in Japan — unprecedented.
+And so on.
+The list is enormous.

+**VECHIRKO** (skeptically):

+— Do you really think she causes earthquakes with just a thought?

+**SENKO:**

+— I don't know.
+Maybe she just sheds tears and complains to her "god-father"?
+And he, in retaliation, punishes "entire nations for every single one of her tears"?
+That's what it says in her book, Vechirko.
+I'm not making anything up.
+This bloody book makes it clear enough that she's to blame for everything, the vile fucking old bitch.
+Because of her, this goddamn war has been going on for four years now and just won't end.

+(Long pause.)

+**VECHIRKO** (in a voice trembling with agitation):

+— But what if she's right, Senko?
+What if it's you and I who are to blame, and because of us, God is punishing the entire Ukrainian people?

+**SENKO** (with a contemptuous smirk):

+— What are you babbling about, Vechirko?
+Are you in your right mind or what?
+How are we involved in this at all?

+**VECHIRKO** (forcing the words out with difficulty):

+— If you look at it objectively, Senko.
+After all, it was us who barged into a foreign country in 1998, got Russian citizenship, and immediately started torturing, raping, and killing Russians.
+Ordinary people, Senko.
+Civilian population.
+And the old hag got the worst of it from us.
+You're not going to deny that, are you, Senko?
+And now Russians are doing the same thing in our historical homeland — in Ukraine.
+Barged into a foreign country; looting, raping, and killing.
+The civilian population, Senko.
+You know, that thought makes me... uneasy.

+**SENKO:**

+— You're an idiot, Vechirko.
+Decided to indulge in self-flagellation?
+That's not in our regulations.
+Better get back to work.
+And leave the high matters and metaphysics to philosophers and demagogues, like Dugin and Gundyaev.

+(Pause.)

+**SENKO:**

+— But even if that's truly the case — all the more reason we must kill her as soon as possible.
+No person, no problem, Vechirko.
+Even if that person is "God's daughter."

+**VECHIRKO** (apprehensively):

+— If we kill her, Senko...
+Won't God send a second Great Flood upon the Earth?
+Or something even worse?

+**SENKO** (smirking):

+— I don't believe in gods, Vechirko.
+But even if we assume a god exists...
+Jesus was killed — and so what, your god swallowed that.
+The globe survived and keeps spinning as if nothing happened.
+It looks like it'll endure anything, any murder and any crime.
+Well, maybe your god will throw a bit of a tantrum, can't be helped.
+But the main thing is — you and I are personally in no danger.
+You say he's punishing Ukraine for our sins?
+Let him go on, if that gives him pleasure.
+The main thing is — we are alive, well, and completely safe.

+**VECHIRKO** (aside, in a whisper):

+— *We're* safe.
+But Mikola is in the psych ward...

+#OrthodoxMilitaryPutinism 👻